fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

   <img src="../ressources/homepage_prod.png">

-If you enter inside your container, you will see that the file _folders-for-placeholders-demonstration/folder1/web.config_ have been update too  : **DBSERVERPROD01 PRODUCTION**.
+If you enter inside your container, you will see that the file _folders-for-placeholders-demonstration/folder1/web.config_ have been updated too  : **DBSERVERPROD01 PRODUCTION**.

 I hope you have enjoyed.